-When you enter Japan, you are requested to hand in the "Customs Declaration" form of both your accompanied and unaccompanied baggage at the Customs Clearance.
-"Customs Declaration" forms are available on the plane or at the Customs office.
+When you enter Japan, you are required to hand in a Customs Declaration Form for both your accompanied and unaccompanied baggage at the Customs Clearance.
+Customs Declaration Forms will be available on the plane or can be picked up at the Customs office.
 Travellers aged 20 or older can bring 400 non-Japanese cigarettes and three bottles (760cc each) of alcohol duty-free into Japan.
-Tourists can also bring in goods for personal use - purchased abroad - whose total market value is less than 200,000 Yen.
+Tourists can also bring in goods for personal use - purchased abroad - whose total market value is less than 200,000 yen.
 There is no limit to the amount of any currency that may be brought into or taken out of Japan.
-However, if you carry cash or other means of payment exceeding 1,000,000 Yen (or equivalent in another currency) on entry and/or exit, you must complete a customs declaration.
+However, if you carry cash or other means of payment exceeding 1,000,000 yen (or equivalent in another currency) on entry and/or exit.

+you must complete a customs declaration.

-When you purchase articles at specified "tax-free" shops, Japan's 8% consumption tax on those articles may be exempted on the condition that you are a foreign tourist, who are in Japan for less than 6 months, and that the articles are taken out of Japan.
+When you purchase items at specified 'tax-free' shops, Japan's 8% consumption tax on those items may be exempted on the condition that you are a foreign tourist, who is in Japan for less than 6 months, and that the items are taken out of Japan.
 You need to show your passport with a valid entry stamp, on the same day, at the store where you want to apply for a tax refund.
-The consumption tax will be refunded for general items and consumable items with a purchase amount of 5,000 Yen (without tax) or more in each category.
+The consumption tax will be refunded for general items and consumable items with a purchase amount of 5,000 yen (without tax) or more in each category.